LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/working-within-test-code.rst

    "Hello, Coder!" was used for demoing the failed test.

    If your console is too crowded, you can clear it in two ways.
-One, clear it by clicking the "X" in the top right corner,  Two, type clear directly into the console.
+Either clear it by clicking the "X" in the top right corner or type ``clear`` directly into the console.

 Once you have changed the string, run the program.